Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Whether through misplaced allegiance or incompetence, Appleby’s flood control project has been disastrous, even on its own terms.
-Its problems would have been revealed much earlier, had local governance worked as it should, the supervising authorities chosen to intervene, or the local newspaper performed the kind of monitoring role it has in the past, when it was independently and locally owned.
+Had local governance worked as it should, the flaws on the Environment Agency proposal would have been revealed much earlier.
+The supervising authorities could have intervened, but didn’t.
+The regional newspaper could have performed the kind of monitoring role it has in the past, when it was independently and locally owned, but didn’t.

-Since being hoovered up by a corporate agglomerator the Cumberland News & Star is little more than an advertising platform for its ultimate owner, New York hedge fund New Media Investment Group.
+Since being hoovered up by corporate agglomerator Newsquest, the Cumberland News & Star is little more than an advertising platform for its ultimate owner, New York hedge fund New Media Investment Group.

 The News & Star’s reporting on the project has been limited to an uncritical puff piece, parroting information from a press release, quite possibly released by an important advertiser.
 The decline of independent local newspapers, with 70-90% of remaining local titles now being owned by corporate agglomerators, is a big problem.
 The ‘news deserts’ they’ve created negatively impact local democracy, holding power to account, and climate storytelling.

 Even without this external pressure, and upstream institutional checks and balances, a strong, independent-minded local council could have prevented this fiasco.
-Specifically – and this is our point – disaster could have been averted if only the people implementing the project had paid more than lip service to the consultation, education, and storytelling element.
+Specifically, disaster could have been averted if the people implementing the project had paid more than lip service to the consultation, education, and storytelling element.

 - SCIENCE: Ill conceived